radlerz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ##About the data file "average_by_activity_subject.txt"

 This data file is the result of combining and transforming data from the following data files in the original data set.
-Details on the transformaton can be found in the README.md.
+Details on the transformation can be found in the README.md.

 - 'activity_labels.txt': Links the class labels with their activity name.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample in the training set.
 Its range is from 1 to 30.